Classification of actions of discrete Kac algebras on injective factors: Classification of modular kernels

 Fix a section $Q:=G/N\ni p\mapsto \tilde{p}\in G$.
 Let $\mathfrak{n}(p,q):=\tilde{p}\tilde{q}\widetilde{pq}^{-1}\in N$.
 Then we get the $Q$-kernel $\gamma_p:=\alpha_{\tilde{p}}$.
 We compute a 3-cocycle $c(p,q,r)$ associated with $\gamma$.
 Let $v(p,q):=u_{\mathfrak{n}(p,q)}$.
 Then $\gamma_p\gamma_q=\Ad v(p,q)\gamma_{pq}$, and $c(p,q,r)$ is obtained as follows;

 Thus we have

 It is easy to see that the cohomology class of $c(p,q,r)$ does not depend on the choice of $u_n$ (and hence $\lambda(g,n)$ and $\mu(m,n)$).
-If we first have a pair $(\la,\mu)$, then by defining the 3-cocycle $c$ as above, we obtain the following Huebschmann--Jones--Ratcliffe map (HJR-map):
+If we first have a pair $(\la,\mu)$, then by defining the 3-cocycle $c$ as above, we obtain the following Huebschmann--Jones--Ratcliffe map (HJR-map): which maps $[\lambda,\mu]$ to $[c(p,q,r)]$.
+See \cite{J-act} for a detailed account.